Fr.Brian Murphy • February 18, 2026

 - Ultimately, the truth will set you free.

-He goes on to make the point that these axioms are religious and derive from the Judeo-Christian tradition.
+He goes on to make the point that these axioms are religious and derive from the Judeo-Christian world-view.
 Otherwise, how can you account for way science emerged in Europe?
 Then he states the fact that this system of thought is under attack from all quarters today, which threatens the whole search for knowledge including science.
-Until recently, the Judeo-Christian metaphysical substrata underpinning science was intact, and enabled great advances in our universities.
-Now they are being questioned threatening to erode excellence.
+Dr Dawkins agreed.

-I ask, how has this happened?
+How has this happened?
 It is because people have taken the clothes of Christianity, and rejected the body within.
-Without the body the clothes become a helpless pile.
-Christianity does not have a body of thought and knowledge at its centre - it has the person of Christ, the incarnate word of God.
-The knowledge is not in our minds, but in our hearts and being.
-It is fundamentally a relationship, heart to heart with God, not a set of convictions.
-This relation leads us to the fullness of life and also of science.
+Without the body the clothes become a shapless pile.
+Christianity does not have a body of thought and knowledge at its centre - it has the person of Christ, the incarnate Word of God.